olena-pantsyru/my-first-project/README.md

 # my-first-project

-It is my first project
+this is my first project